cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - More user interaction, action history.
   - Dynamic change between crypto providers and languages.
   - Updates of partial functionality via the internet.
-  - Implementation of more functions as threads.
+  - Implementation of more functions as threads (parallel, all abortable).
   - Easier handling of cascade using the existing building blocks.
   - Offer a recorder for user interactions.
+  - Handle all files as stream to be able to operate very big files.

 - Porting to Linux using GCC 4.x and Qt 4.x.
    - The libraries from Secude, Miracl, NTL, OpenSSL and GMP are